 Remote Learning Overview

 The majority of HPS students started the school year remotely.
-We have developed an improved distance learning program for the fall that is designed to meet every student’s needs and includes:
+We developed an improved distance learning program in the fall that was designed to meet every student’s needs and includes:

 - A digital device for every individual student

 - Learning materials, such as math books, math manipulatives and composition notebooks for elementary students.